 Some exitement was produced to day by an assault made by Russell Jarvis, one of the Editors of the Telegraph, on John Adams, Jun., Son and Private Secretary of the President. - Mr. Adams had delivered a message to the House of Representatives, and was passing through the Rotunda, to the Senate Chamber, for the purpose of delivering is there.
-In his passage, Mr. Jarvis rushed upon him, and at tempted to pull his nose.
-Mr. A, though taken by sur prise, eluded the attempt, and with a small walking cane, belaboured the head and shoulders of his adversary with acated the combatants.
-Mr. Adams went on, immediately, to the Senate Chamber with his message, and the other retired - neither was hurt.
+In his passage, Mr. Jarvis rushed upon him, and at. tempted to pull his nose.
+Mr. A. though taken by sur prise, eluded the attempt, and with a small walking cane, belaboured the head and shoulders of his adversary with activity and effect.
+At this point of time two gentlemen, one of them Mr. Dorsey, of the House, interfered, and separated the combatants.
+Mr. Adams went on, immediately, to the Senate Chamber with his message, and the other retired - neither was burt.
 Mr. Jarvis was provoked to the assault by an insult which he received from Mr. A. at the Levee on Wednesday night last; and which insult it is contended by Mr. A's, friends, Mr. Jarvis well merited by his deportment there.
-Mr. Jarvis, it is further said, had written a note to Mr. A. demanding an apology; to which Mr. A verbally replied, that he had no apology to offer, and
+Mr. Jarvis, it is further said, had written a note to Mr. A. demanding an apology; to which Mr. A verbally replied, that he had no apology to offer, and which he said he would repeat.